wp-plugins/edge-suite/readme.txt

 Upload of compositions through published OAM files.
 Integrate Adobe Edge Animate compositions seamlessly into your website.

-Detailed tutorials on how to install and use Edge Suite can be found is here:
+Detailed tutorials on how to install and use Edge Suite can be found here:

 * <a href="http://edgedocks.com/content/edge-suite-integrate-edge-animate-wordpress">Edge Docks - written tutorial</a>
 * <a href="http://tv.adobe.com/watch/create-like-crazy-with-adobe-edge/episode-5-spice-up-your-wordpress-site-with-edge-animate/">Adobe TV - video tutorial</a>